aragoncoop/ACGP/ACGPs/ACGP-0.md

 ACGP: 0
 Title: The Aragon Cooperative Manifesto
 Author: @sepu85
-Status: To be submitted into DAO votation
-ACGP reference: N/A
+Status: Approved (in Rinkeby) To be Submittet to Mainnet ACGP reference: N/A
 Created: 2019-05-03
 ---